 When I read about the steering wheel and the driver, I immediately thought about an exercise I did in my yoga training with Judith Hanson Lasater.
 You can do this too.
 Stand up, and close your eyes.
 You’ll notice that your body is constantly swaying, shifting back and forth and side to side.
-After having us observe and confirm this in our own bodies, Judith declared, “Standing is the constant adjustment of falling.”
+After having us observe and confirm this in our own bodies, Judith declared, “Standing is the constant adjustment of falling forward and backward.”

 “Instead of making complex plans that are based on a lot of assumptions, you can make constant adjustments with a steering wheel called the Build-Measure-Learn feedback loop.”

 Can BML be applied to relationships, or is my analogy totally perverse and asinine?